All Episodes

 Let me point out something too.

-In the beginning, the concept of a uh PhD as in an academic in our language uh people would say in past centuries, they would say when they'd obtained doctorates and PhD and they were asked about their uh academic uh career, if you will, they would reply by saying, Oh, well, I read psychology at Oxford, okay, and that's how they responded.
+In the beginning, the concept of a PhD as in an academic in our language, people would say in past centuries, they would say when they'd obtained doctorates and PhD and they were asked about their academic career, if you will, they would reply by saying, oh, well, I read psychology at Oxford.

-I read psychology at Oxford, and it told you the name of the institution that by which they were claiming credibility, Oxford in this case, and the uh subject matter in which they were claiming uh competency and in certification, and then they told you the method by which they got there.
+And it told you the name of the institution by which they were claiming credibility, Oxford in this case, and the subject matter in which they were claiming competency and certification.

 They read.

-All they did was read read books, okay.
+All they did was read books.

-So given that that is the nature of things, they were basically accredited and certified for structured reading, for a reading material that other people had picked.
+So given that that is the nature of things, they were basically accredited and certified for structured reading, for reading material that other people had picked.

 And that's the difference between someone who is schooled and someone who is educated.

-An educated person picks what books and what subjects they read, and and they do so based on thinking.
+An educated person picks what books and what subjects they read, and they do so based on thinking.

-Almost all medicos, in my opinion, are Schooled.
+Almost all medicos, in my opinion, are schooled.

 So I fired my medical staff and took it on my own.